DiniFarb/surepetcare/README.md

     });

     petcare.on("message", (mes) => {
-        //Here you can listen for pre defined messages
+        // Here you can listen for pre defined messages
         //look in the "message events" section for more details console.log(mes);
     });

     petcare.on("direct_message", (err) => {
-        //Here you can listen for unfiltered messages
+        //* Here you can listen for unfiltered messages
         //look in the "direct_message events" section for more details console.log(err);
     });